FranciskaDendooven/atrium/README.md

 ## WIP
 > - The Bots page and its subsquente functionalities still need to be developed.
 Right now is only a static page.
-> - Missing flash Success/Error message when user changes password.
+> - Missing flash Success/Error message when user changes password, email and user name.

 ## Bugs

-None that we have noticed at date of delivery.
+None that we have noticed up to delivery date.

 # Team